atomjump/medimage-co-nz-content-only/connecting-to-other.md

 Please contact atomjumpcom AT gmail.com for further details of Add-ons.

 3. Use the commercially available general purpose EHR Connector Add-on, which is available below, that connects directly to a number of EHR databases and inserts the photos.
-If your chosen system is not already supported: provided you have some DBA experience, and your system has an accessible database, you can customize this package relatively quickly to suit your own systems.
+If your chosen system is not already supported: provided you have some integration or DBA experience, and your system has an accessible API or database, you can customize this package relatively quickly to suit your own systems.

 https://github.com/atomjump/medimage-co-nz-content-only/blob/master/ehrconnect-addon.md